Gach-omba/Event-Organizing-Chatbot/README.md

-# My_events_chatbot
+# Event-Organizing-chatbot
-This is an event organization chatbot
+This is an event organizing chatbot

 ## Technologies Uses
   1. Python